nadsbuhdha/portfolio-project-2/README.md

-Scorehud | Score hud to update in real-time depending on correct or incorrect answer | Pass Question | New question to generate each time a question is answered | Pass Multiple Choice Answers | Answers to increase insize when hovered hover | Pass Multiple Choice Answers | Answers to highlight green if correct and Red if incorrect | Pass Multiple Choice Answers | Sound effect to play whether the question is correct or incorrect | Pass Final question | Final question to link to a 'gameover' page | Pass
+Scorehud | Score hud to update in real-time depending on correct or incorrect answer | Pass Question | New question to generate each time a question is answered | Pass Multiple Choice Answers | Answers to increase insize when hovered hover | Pass Multiple Choice Answers | Answers to highlight green if correct and red if incorrect | Pass Multiple Choice Answers | Sound effects to play whether the question is correct or incorrect | Pass Final question | Final question to link to a 'gameover' page | Pass